TykTechnologies/tyk/docs/plugins/development.md

 task: [workspace:plugins] wget -q https://raw.githubusercontent.com/TykTechnologies/custom-go-plugin/refs/heads/master/go/src/CustomGoPlugin.go
 ```

+The following snippets provide you with a way to:

+- `go mod edit -json go.mod | jq -r .Go` - get the go version from the gateway go.mod file
+- `git rev-parse HEAD` - get the commit hash so the exact commit can be used with `go get`

 The internal `workspace:plugins` step ensures a few things:

 1. create a plugin, create go.mod,
 2. set go.mod go version to what's set in gateway,
 3. have some code to compile in the folder

 At this point, we don't have a workspace yet.
+In order to share the gateway dependency across go modules we'll create a Go workspace next.

-### 3. Creating the workspace
+### 3. Creating the Go workspace

 ```
 task: [workspace] go work init ./tyk-release-5.3.6